Inland Mendocino County town entices with easy-going hospitality and varied experiences.

 Saracina Vineyards

 Saracina Vineyards is a must-do stop for its landscaped grounds, hospitable staff, and masterful winemaker.
-Alex MacGregor has fashioned Saracina’s wines for more than two decades – he knows this land and its grapes well.
-Tastings often start with a white or two like the Unoaked Chardonnay and the Lolonis Vineyard Sauvignon Blanc (from the nation’s oldest Sauvignon Blanc vines, per Alex).
+Alex MacGregor has crafted Saracina’s wines for more than two decades – he knows this land and its grapes well.
+Tastings often start with whites like the Unoaked Chardonnay and the Lolonis Vineyard Sauvignon Blanc (per MacGregor from the nation’s oldest Sauvignon Blanc vines).
 Among the reds, the Pick and Shovel Zinfandel (unfined, unfiltered, with some Petite Sirah) impresses with its back-palate spice, elegance, and mild tannic kick, and the Malbec seduces with dark-fruit flavors and herbal/savory notes.
 The Winter’s Edge, a red blend of old-vine Carignane, newer Grenache, French Colombard, and a “mystery grape” that might be Cabernet Sauvignon, all cofermented and aged together, is lively, unique, and perfectly balanced.

 Note: If you can’t get a reservation at Saracina, try Nelson Family Vineyards, about 6 miles north in southern Ukiah.
 Run by the same family since the early 1950s, it’s got a large patio and a redwood grove, both with vineyard views.